-FCSA require copies of correspondence with The Pensions Regulator determining your staging date and also evidence of such a qualifying scheme.
+FCSA require copies of your duty start date, evidence of such a qualifying scheme and your most recent redeclaration.

 Confirm that where a pay illustration is provided, it makes it clear that it includes the financial implications of membership of the company's pension scheme or explicitly states that pension contributions have not been included in the pay illustration.